The Way We Communicate

 Sometimes even thinking about how humans came up with creating a language in the first place, blows my mind.
 What happened in that moment?
 How Sumerians came up with the first language?
 How did cave-beings decide to place their hands on the cave walls?

-There are so many aspects related to language, and so many questions that are answered by historians and linguistics and so many more still remained ambiguous.
+There are so many aspects related to language, and so many questions that are answered by historians and linguistics and so many more still remain ambiguous.

-Although I know how exciting all of these answers are, this is not something that I am interested in going more in-depth, but my artistic side is eager to explore and investigate that golden moment when a person decides to communicate.
+Although I know how exciting all of these answers are, this is not something that I am interested in going more in-depth.
+Still, my artistic side is eager to explore the golden moment when a person decides to communicate.

-My very first high lighted communication memory goes back to when I was three years old.
-The war of Iran- Iraq was not ended yet, and my parents who were celebrating their three years of marriage anniversary saved money to travel to France and Sweden to decide if they are planning to raise me outside of Iran.
-There are so many memories and scenes that I am still amazed at how I remember them clearly as a three-year-old.
+My very first highlighted communication memory goes back to when I was three years old.
+The war of Iran- Iraq was not ended yet.
+My parents who were celebrating their three years of marriage anniversary saved money to travel to France and Sweden to decide if they are planning to raise me outside of Iran.
+There are so many memories and scenes that I am still amazed at how I remember them clearly as a three-years-old.
 Perhaps some of the visual aspects of the memory and places I remember because of the video camera that my dad purchased and started to document all of our family moments.
 But there are some other scenes that my parents don't really remember, and the fact that I still cherish the taste of chocolate or a specific sandwich we had on the road is remarkable.

 My aunt's apartment was white, ocher, and brownish.
 I still remember the apartment's smell, the old wooden with some bitter plant smell.
 I was like an investigator then, everything was so new to me.
-It was the first time ever that I saw the fruit Kiwi, and I asked my mom why did aunt include potato in the fruit bowl.
+It was the first time that I saw the fruit Kiwi, and I asked my mom why my aunt included potato in the fruit bowl!
 I was looking at everything with curiosity.
 My uncle joined us from Stockholm later on where he and his family live.
-His wife is Sweden and couldn't speak Farsi but could understand some of the parts of a conversation, or at least she was pretending.
+His wife is Sweden and couldn't speak Farsi but could understand some parts of a conversation, or at least she was pretending.
 My three cousins, though, never learned Farsi.
 Robert was way older than me, but Linda was one-year younger, and I was always trying to find ways and ideas to communicate with them.
 I am calling those golden moments A Genius Communication Idea.